-Previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted 1 or became subject to a child arrangement order 2 or special guardianship order.
 In the case of previously looked after children, a copy of the relevant documentation will be required in support of the application.
 A child is regarded as being in state care outside of England if they were accommodated by a public authority, a religious organisation or any another provider of care whose sole purpose is to benefit society.
 1This includes children who were adopted under the Adoption Act 1976 and Children who were adopted under the Adopted & Childrens Act 2002.
 2Child Arrangement Orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a Child Arrangement Order.
 Priority Group 2: Children the Authority considers have special social or medical reasons for admission.
 We will only consider applications on social or medical grounds if they are supported by a professional recommendation from a doctor, social worker, or other appropriate professional.
 The supporting evidence should set out the particular social or medical reason(s) why the school in question is the only school which can meet the child's needs and the difficulties that would be caused if the child had to attend another school.
 Panels of professionally qualified people will consider all applications made under priority group 2.
-Priority Group 3: Children living within the normal area of the school.
-Refer to tie break Priority Group 4: Children of staff at the school.
-Priority in this oversubscription criteria is given in either or both of the following circumstances: a) Where a member of staff has been employed at the school for more than two years at the time when the admission to the school is made, and/or b) the member of staff has been recruited to fill a post at the school for which there is a demonstrable skill shortage.
-Priority Group 5: Children living outside the normal area of the school.
-Refer to tie break
+Priority Group 3 : Refer to tie break Children living within the normal area of the school.
+Priority Group 4: Children of staff at the school.
+Priority in this oversubscription criteria is given in either or both of the following circumstances: a) Where a member of staff has been employed at the school for more than two years at the time when the admission to the school is made, and/or b) the member of staff has been recruited to fill a post at the school for which there is a Priority Group 5: post at the school for which there is a demonstrable skill shortage.
+Refer to tie break Children living outside the normal area of the school.